mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 {% include verse.html
 text="Father, I desire that they also whom you have given me be with me where I am, that they may see my glory which you have given me, for you loved me **before the foundation of the world**." verse="John 17:24"
 %}

+{% include verse.html
+text="... who was **foreknown indeed before the foundation of the world**, but was revealed in this last age for your sake ..." verse="1 Peter 1:20"
+%}

 ## Is The Son God?